My Mirena Weight Gain Experience

 If you still haven't decided whether or not to remove your Mirena IUD I don't blame you.
 It's not a decision to take lightly and perhaps you're not entirely certain that your IUD is what's causing your weight gain.
-Before deciding to remove your IUD it may be a good idea to try options that help you manage your mirena weight gain.
+Before deciding to remove your IUD it may be a good idea to try options that help you manage your mirena weight gain for some immediate relief.

 IUD Side Effects

 Of the side effects I experienced while on Mirena, the stabbing pains were present the entire time I had it.
 However, the weight gain didn’t occur until 3 years after the IUD was inserted.
 The weight gain was a slow build and reached its peak weeks before I renewed my fit lifestyle.
 At my peak, I’d gained 20 pounds of excess weight.
 If I had to guess it was half body fat and half water weight.
 I blame my diet for most of the body fat gain.
 However, I believe the Mirena contributed to it and to the water weight gain.

 While I only personally experienced the stabbing pains and bloating.
 Many other women experienced far more.
 Hair loss, extreme fatigue, reduced libido, and abdominal cramping have all been considered as potential side effects.
 Forum after forum is full of women confused about their side effects and seeking validation.